emb-riscv/specs-markdown/eabi.md

 > <sup>[BH] I don't like the stack limit being in a register.
   Much better in a CSR.
 Harder to corrupt by accident.</sup>

+> <sup>[jnk0le] Stack limit is not about to be frequently accessed by thread code nor it is available from raw C/C++.
+Reserving another general purpose register increases register pressure especially in RV32E which currently have less available registers than armv7[M].
+Stack limit can be corrupted by code.
+Mapping another shadow register into GPRs and protecting it from corruption by thread code, will increase hardware complexity.
+Saving 2 cycles on push/pop in context switch is a sign of premature optimization of whole ABI for specific use case.
+Assuming 50MHz clockrate and 1000Hz scheduler tickrate, those 2 cycles saved per context switch accounts for 4E-5% of total cycles saved.
+Of course, only if rest of the code is actually not starving from missing register.</sup>

+[ilg] I agree that the stack limit register may be better available only as a CSR.

 More details on the register allocation in the
 [SW Dev list](https://groups.google.com/a/groups.riscv.org/d/msg/sw-dev/Lp6ucrijap0/ZwVO5Ts-CQAJ).